LF-digitala-kanaler/LFDS/content/components/web/forms/slider.md

       #### Labels

-      In many cases you might want to add labels to your slider which indicate minimum and maximal values which can be chosen from.
-This
+      In many cases you might want to add labels next to your slider, for example to indicate minimum and maximal values which can be chosen from.

-      två varianter: \
+      This modifier does that for you!
+You can even choose to add a label on only one side if that is your best option.

-      ett intervall
+      If you're tight on space the **distribution label** might be your main option.
+It adds the values over the top of the slider with arrows pointing to the start and end of the slider.

-      modifiers: med inputruta (starkt rekommenderat)
+      #### Slider on different background colours

-      labels
+      The default slider only works on a white background, but there is a version for a grey background as well.
+If needed, the code section also includes instructions on how to create versions for other background colours.

-      pointer-labels
+      ### Variation: Interval slider

-      grå bakgrund
+      If you need the user the select an interval rather than a specific value this is the variation for you.
+Instead of having one slider it has two, and the value between is what is in focus and highlighted designwise.
+A possible use case for this is in planning when to withdraw money from a pension, and to see how the available amount changes depending on the number of years a withdrawal is done for.
     name: Design
   - content: |-
       content code